Jash-Khatri/Harmonia/README.md

 # Testing and Sample Example
-The link given below contains some of the small and large datasets/testcases on which you can test the code. https://drive.google.com/drive/folders/1sid4JR1GmnBQ1VAN2pIcYM9sAXdnrHC0?usp=sharing
+The link given below contains some of the small and large datasets/testcases on which you can test the code. https://drive.google.com/drive/folders/1sid4JR1GmnBQ1VAN2pIcYM9sAXdnrHC0?usp=sharing explain.pdf contains the grapical results showing the time taken by the code on some arbitary GPUs on the above testcases.

 # How to run the code?